General Data Protection Regulation UK: what businesses need to know

 Data minimization and purpose limitation of UK GDPR

-The principle of purpose limitation establishes that data should only be collected for specific and legitimate purposes, which should be communicated explicitly to citizens.
+The principle of purpose limitation establishes that data should only be collected for specific and legitimate purposes, which should be communicated explicitly to individuals.

 This principle is aligned with the data minimization rule, which requires organizations to collect only the data that is strictly necessary for the intended purpose.
 Additionally, the data must be processed only in ways that are consistent with that purpose.